Xiupan/dunder-mifflin-rails-review/README.md

 We’ve started some of the work for you but we still need your help to get our site working!
 Here are the deliverables:

 Build out the associations for the models we’ve created.
 You may need to change the schema in order to get the rake db:seed command to work.
+- Moved loop in seed.rb file to top of seed.rb file
+- Added belongs_to to Employee model
+- Added has_many to Dog model
+- Changed migration file on Employee model to belongs_to :dog

 On the index page for both Dogs and Employees, a user should be able to click a name and the site should take them to the corresponding show page.